milenmk/Laravel-Filament-Password-Manager/README.md

    * Change the `APP_URL` to the actual value
    * Optional: change the `APP_NAME`

-### If you are using Docker:

-Run following commands

-    docker-compose build
-    docker-compose exec app php artisan key:generate
-    docker-compose exec app composer install
-    docker-compose exec app npm install
-    docker-compose exec app php artisan migrate

-After completing the above setup, you can start the application with:

-    docker-compose up -d

-The application should now be accessible at http://localhost:8000

-### If you already have Apache/PHP/Mysql installed

 Create your database and database user with the credentials specified in the .env file.
 Then run following commands:

     php artisan key:generate